The Lord of Broken Stars

 "Very well, Advocate," conceded the Cognitor.
 "The prisoner may speak."

-Mallon felt as though the invisible forces sealing his lips closed had lifted, and he breathed cautiously through his mouth as if to test his ability to make sounds.
-He briefly considered babbling incoherently in baby-talk and nonsensical gobbledygook, but his sense of self-preservation decisively overruled him.
+Mallon felt the invisible forces sealing his lips closed lift, and he breathed cautiously through his mouth as if to test his ability to make sounds.
+He briefly considered babbling incoherently in baby talk and nonsensical gobbledygook, but his sense of self-preservation decisively overruled him.
 Even in his decadence and bored omnipotence, he did not jettison his resolve to triumph over the side of the city like burdensome chaff.

 "Cognitor, I have simply come to visit.
 This is how you welcome me?" he asked.

 "Great wizard," said Advocate Cort, "I understand your power may grant you reverent deference on other worlds, but due to the Free Cities' environmental seals and close societies, we prefer advance warning from all prospective visitors.
 How else would we celebrate your coming?"